Life Metal: Writing and recording

 Sunn O))) recorded Life Metal with Steve Albini at Electrical Audio in Chicago.
-The year 2018 marked the 20th anniversary of the band and they wanted to honor that milestone with a special producer in Albini, who had previously toured alongside Sunn O))) with his band Shellac.
+The year 2018 marked the 20th anniversary of the band and it wanted to honor that milestone with a special producer in Albini, who had previously toured alongside Sunn O))) with his band Shellac.
 Anderson said of the collaboration: "Stephen and I had this sort of bucket list: 'These are some things that would be great to try and do this year.'
 At the top of the list was to record with Albini.
 I knew him a little bit, so it wasn't a cold call, but I was still very nervous about whether he'd be available or willing to do it."
 According to the album's press release announcement, Albini answered their call and said: "Sure, this will be fun.
 I have no idea what is going to happen."
 Contrasting the two-year recording period for Sunn O)))'s 2009 album Monoliths & Dimensions, the band recorded both Life Metal and Pyroclasts over two weeks in July 2018.
 The band was able to record quickly because the tracks were already "fleshed-out concepts and arrangements" going into Electrical, whereas Sunn O))) would typically build on rough skeletons of ideas in the studio.
 In the studio, the band was joined by bassist Tim Midyett (Silkworm) and classically trained cellist Hildur Guðnadóttir (music department for Arrival and composer for Joker).
 Australian composer Anthony Pateras arranged and composed pipe organ tracks for "Troubled Air" from a studio in Germany.
 All three of these collaborators were described as "adding to the record's vibrant color and tone".
-Sunn O))) occasionally write and perform using a method they call a "riff exchange," where one member improvises on the guitar while the other drones, then they switch.
+Sunn O))) occasionally writes and performs using a method it calls a "riff exchange", where one member improvises on the guitar while the other drones, then they switch.
 The duo worked with Guðnadóttir in this studio using this method.